Get a Better Sleep With These 5 Tips

 A recent study involving adults tested the chronic effects of exercise by combining a twice-a-week, six-week aerobic training program with daily physical activity.
 They used a PSQI to assess sleep quality and saw a positive linear relationship between the global score and daily physical activity measured by step count.

 Essentially, as the participants' physical activity increased, so too did their sleep quality scores.
 The results of this study support the use of long-term exercise programming as an intervention for adults struggling with sleep issues.

 All of this is to say that daily exercise can play a huge role in helping you sleep better at night.
 Whether you wake up early and hit the gym or find time for an at-home workout after the day is done, most people report longer and more sound sleeps as a result.

 #3 Set up a Night Time Ritual

-Unwinding before you make your way to bed might seem like a no brainer, but a lot of us forget.
-Instead, we pack our evenings full of activity and then immediately lay down, hoping our brain will automatically shut off.
+Unwinding before you make your way to bed might seem like a no-brainer, but a lot of us forget.
+Instead, we pack our evenings full of activity and then immediately lay down, hoping our brains will automatically shut off.
 Unfortunately, it doesn’t work like that.

 One of the easiest ways to help yourself get a good sleep is to create stability and routine in your life.
 Especially before bed.
 Set up an hour before bed where you slowly begin to prepare.
 Whether you dim the lights, light a candle, or turn on a fan, notice the things in your environment that calm your mind.